henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 # Potions

 Potions can also be consumed.
 They have one key attribute:

 - HP: the opposite to damage.
 This is the number of hit points gained.
 It is not a dice roll.

+# Traps

+Traps can be triggered by actors when interacting.
+The basic attributes are
+ - SEVERITY: determines the damage and can be SETBACK, DANGEROUS or DEADLY.
+ The actual damage is calculated and adjusted to the character's level.
+ - DETECT_BY: the attribute to detect the trap.
+Defaults to WIS.
+Normally, you should set this to INT for magic traps.
+ - DISABLE_BY: the attribute to disable the trap.
+Defaults to INT.
+ - GOLD: the number of gold coins provided by successfully disabling a trap.
+This is an integer.
+Traps always perform a melee attack.
+Magic traps are regarded as magic only for the purposes of detection.
+The spell always performs a melee attack.